-On the basis of the simulations we have determined $\mathcal{P}(\tau)$ for the blue and for the red regions, for both the $\theta{=}0$ Hamiltonian and for the Kepler-driven Hamiltonian.
+On the basis of the simulations, we have determined $\mathcal{P}(\tau)$ for the blue and for the red regions, for both the $\theta{=}0$ Hamiltonian and for the Kepler-driven Hamiltonian.
 The results are displayed in \Fig{fig:Ptau}.
-The effective model parameters have been extracted via fitting, are are listed in \App{app:S}.
+The effective model parameters have been extracted and are listed in \App{app:S}.